pierrediedhiou/cybersecurity-journey/glossary.md

 - **GPG** — GNU Privacy Guard, an open-source implementation of the OpenPGP standard used for encrypting and signing data
 - **GnuPG** — Another name for GPG (GNU Privacy Guard)
+- **GPU** — Graphics Processing Unit, specialized hardware originally for image processing, also widely used for password cracking due to its ability to perform massive parallel computations
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared